element-market/launchpad/README.md

 /// @dev Mint erc721s to the user address.
 /// @param to The user address.
 /// @param to The user address.
-/// @Note The method name can be changed to another, but the parameters cannot be modified. function whitelistMint2(address to, uint256 amount) external {
+/// @Note The method name can be changed to another one, but the parameters cannot be modified. function mintMethod2(address to, uint256 amount) external {
     // Check permissions.
     require(_inWhitelist[msg.sender], "Not in the whitelist");